arnau/seachess/notes/dive_into_frictionlessdata/index.md

 There are other attempts to solve the same problem such as [CSV on the Web].
 Check my [Dive into CSV on the Web] for my take on it.

-Note that the first reason the Tabular Data Package specification gives to support the choice of CSV is:

-> CSV is very simple – it is possibly the most simple data format

-Let's disagree and move on.

 ## Foundations